 Whatever cloud platform businesses use, they still enjoy a high level of governance over their cloud deployment with ParkMyCloud.
 For example, when using ParkMyCloud for DevOps cost control with Slack on Google Cloud, system administrators can still see the cloud costs for each project and query anomalies with development teams via a dedicated team chat channel.

 System administrators can also use ParkMyCloud to identify underused instances and reassign their workloads to a less expensive type.
-By automating start-stop times, ParkMyCloud directly saves businesses approximately 65% of the cost of deploying non-production instances on AWS, Azure and Google Cloud, but the increased accountability and indirect savings could be worth a lot more.
+By automating start-stop times, rightsizing overprovisioned resources and scheduling idle resources to turn off based on utilization history, ParkMyCloud directly saves businesses approximately 65% of the cost of deploying non-production instances on AWS, Azure and Google Cloud Platform – the increased accountability and indirect savings could be worth a lot more.

 Try DevOps Cost Control with Slack and ParkMyCloud for Free

-If your business uses Slack as one of its communication channels, and you would like to see the ease with which you can schedule start-stop times for non-production instances, take a free trial of ParkMyCloud by clicking the “Try it Free” button at the top of this page and then following the chatbot installation instructions on our Github page.
+If your business uses Slack chat as one of its communication channels for your DevOps tools, and you would like to see the ease with which you can schedule start-stop times for non-production instances, take a free trial of ParkMyCloud by clicking the “Try it Free” button at the top of this page and then follow the chatbot installation instructions on our Github page.

-You will need to speak with our Customer Services team in order to get the API token, and this will give you the opportunity to ask any questions you have about ParkMyCloud´s scheduling software.
+You will need to speak with our Customer Services team in order to get the API token for Slack integration, and this will give you the opportunity to ask any questions you have about ParkMyCloud´s scheduling software.
 You are also invited to discuss any ideas you have about our chatbot with our developers.
 If you would like to know more about ParkMyCloud before starting your free trial, do not hesitate to contact us.